 The trail is groomed and on the day we were there, possible with a stroller.
 It’s important to check the conditions before your trip.
 In heavy snow or very warm days with melting snow, the trail may not be in good condition for walking.
 We went on a lovely sunny day.
 We dressed in all our snow gear, but with the sun and effort of walking, we were all sweating after a few minutes and stripped off a lot of layers.

 Next to the gondola station, there is a little curved sledding hill shown below, with a magic carpet to bring you back up the hill.
-We saw them building a roof for the magic carpet last summer, so it will be even more comfortable.
-It’s free to use once you pay to ride up the gondola to this point.
+In 2016, this area was under construction again, including building a roof for the magic carpet.
+So they are definitely adding more features.
+It used to be free to use but now the website says a day pass for this sledding area costs CHF 17.
 There is a big restaurant with panorama views at the cable car station above the sledding hill.